PelionIoT/meta-mbl/README.md

 We recommend you use the latest release branches - `mbl-os-*` - of all Mbed Linux OS repositories when working with Mbed Linux OS.
 The [release note][mbl-release-note] and [website][mbl-documentation] will cover how to work with the latest release.

-Alternatively, you can use the latest development version by using the `warrior-dev` branches of the Mbed Linux OS repositories.
+Alternatively, you can use the latest development version by using the `zeus-dev` branches of the Mbed Linux OS repositories.
-These branches are based on the stable Yocto release `warrior`, but include our on-going development changes.
+These branches are based on the stable Yocto release `zeus`, but include our on-going development changes.
-Replace the release branch name of `mbl-os-*` with `warrior-dev` when using the above documentation.
+Replace the release branch name of `mbl-os-*` with `zeus-dev` when using the above documentation.

 Our `master` branches of the Mbed Linux OS repositories are tracking the upstream Yocto master branches.
-There is no guarantee that these branches will build or run correctly, and they may not contain the same features as `warrior-dev`.
+There is no guarantee that these branches will build or run correctly, and they may not contain the same features as `zeus-dev`.
-We do not advise that you work with the `master` branches, and instead please use our releases or `warrior-dev`.
+We do not advise that you work with the `master` branches, and instead please use our releases or `zeus-dev`.

 ## License